What is the Milky Way?

-The result will not be as good but it will help you to practice until you can get a team with better benefits.
+The result will not be as good, but it will help you practice until you can get a team with better benefits.

-The tripod that I normally use for night photography is a Manfrotto 055 with a 3-axis ball joint that allows me to adjust the angle I need and the camera is perfectly supported.
+The tripod that I usually use for night photography is a Manfrotto 055 with a 3-axis ball joint that allows me to adjust the angle I need, and the camera is entirely supported.

 The simple act of pressing the shutter button can make a photo look jittery.
-It would be great if you could get a remote trigger for these cases or to be able to use the BULB mode with total freedom, without having to hold down the shutter button for the entire duration of the exposure.
+Please get a remote trigger for these cases or use the BULB mode with total freedom without having to hold down the shutter button for the entire duration of the exposure.

 The BULB mode is set for greater control of shutter speed.
-When applied, the shutter will remain open while the button is pressed, the moment the exposure is released, it ends.
+When applied, the shutter will remain open while the button is pressed; it ends the moment the exposure is released.

-It is essential for exposure times longer than those that the camera has by default, which are usually 30 seconds.
+It is essential for exposure times longer than those that the camera has by default, which is usually 30 seconds.

-The remote shutter locks the shutter button until you choose, allowing exposures for hours.
-I recommend you buy an intervalometer command , since in addition to the option to block the shot, you can also do Timelapses and the price does not increase too much.
+The remote shutter locks the shutter button until you choose, allowing exposure for hours.
+I recommend you buy an intervalometer command, since in addition to the option to block the shot, you can also do Timelapses, and the price does not increase too much.

 Don’t forget the flashlight

-I dare say that it is the most important accessory , even more than the camera.
+I dare say that it is an essential accessory, even more than the camera.
 A flashlight with spare batteries will save you from unpleasant moments or headaches when looking for accessories in the middle of the night.

-Personally, I prefer to carry a flashlight for night photography instead of using the mobile flash since it consumes too much battery and we could need the mobile for any other application or emergency call.
+I prefer to carry a flashlight for night photography instead of using the mobile flash since it consumes too much battery.
+We could need the mobile for any other application or emergency call.

 It is much more comfortable to carry a front and thus have your hands free to search or configure the camera.

-Some recommended models of headlamps and flashlights at a good price:
+Some recommended models of headlamps and flashlights at a reasonable price:

-The first thing is to prepare to find the perfect location and thus emerge victorious from our first experience with the photography of the Milky Way .
+The first thing is to prepare to find the perfect location and thus emerge victorious from our first experience with the Milky Way photography.
 City lights can be annoying and easily ruin a photo, flee from light pollution as much as possible.

-To find the best place to photograph the Milky Way without the light getting in the way, I use a mobile application that shows the best locations for night photography through a map.
+To find the best place to photograph the Milky Way without the light getting in the way, I use a mobile application that shows the best night photography locations through a map.

-In the place where I live, it is easy and fast to find a suitable place, but as soon as we approach a big city like Madrid, the task becomes quite complicated.
+It is easy and fast to find a suitable location, but as soon as we approach a big city like Madrid, the task becomes quite complicated.